hafeez-syed/Crypto-Dashboard/README.md

 # CryptoDash

-CryptoDash is dashboard see the crypto currency market trends.
+CryptoDash is cryptocurrency dashboard to compare see the cryptocurrency market trends.

 ## Run the app